 Principal Life Schools

 In 1962 my friends were attending Youth for Christ off Main Street.
 They encouraged me to come but there was limited space.
-But I came anyway and hid behind my friends Robert Taylor, Sam Gary and Tony Johnson.
+But I came anyway and hid behind my friends Robert Taylor, Sam Gary, and Tony Johnson.
 My life soon changed in a positive way.
-Irv gave us stability, guidance and taught us weekly lessons on how to have God first in our lives.
-We also ate a good meal.
+Irv gave us stability, guidance, and taught us weekly lessons on how to have God first in our lives [and] ate a good meal.
 Irv gave us the attention and love we needed to feel special.
 I saw Irv do miracles with these kids.
 Even after high school and college, Irv stayed in touch with calls and letters.
 He propelled me to higher levels.
 I love Irv Polk and Lifeline and what they stand for.
 His legacy lives on.

 My name is Todriyana and I’m 17 years old and a Senior at Elkhart Central High School.
 I have been attending Lifeline since I was in 7th grade and what an adventure it has been.

 Growing up, my mom and dad always told me that no matter what happens in life, they were always going to be there for me and my siblings.
 When I was in second grade, my dad walked out on us.
 I instantly felt like that promise was broken as I didn’t have my dad to count on when I needed him most in my life...

 Growing up, I seemed to have always experienced situations that weren’t in my control but found them completely controlling my life.
 My dad passed away when I was one year old so I grew up without a solid father figure in my life.
 My mom eventually had soon started dating someone who was locked up the majority of the time they were together.

 When I was 3 years old, my sister who is five years older than me, was diagnosed with cancer.
 We spent the next three years in and out of hospitals while she was going through her treatments.
 School was irrelevant to me.
 I never cared.
 I never tried.
 I always knew the material and the answers but didn’t care enough to show or express it...